catalyst/developing-with-cwp/docs/08_CreatingADataobject.md

 # Lets get started

 OK lets get started.
-In the Atom editor go to the mysite/code directory and right-click, choose "Create new folder" and call it "models".
-Note the use of the word models for the folder name and not dataobjects, that is because the classes we create are turned in to database tables by SilverStripe ORM when we dev/build - i.e. they create the (M)odel part of the MVC system.

-Now right-click on the models folder and create a new file, call it Facility.php.
+In the Atom editor go to the mysite/code directory and right-click on the models folder (you should have created this earlier, if not then create the folder too) and create a new file, call it Facility.php.
 Note the use of the singular term Facility not Facilities.
 It is convention in programming to use singular names Objects and database tables and actually makes sense if you wanted to create a new facility object in code as the following line creates a new instance of ONE Facility object, not multiple (don't add this to the file).

 ```php
 $barbecue = new Facility();